 With leverage comes risk and a greater the likelihood that previously healthy businesses will begin to breach their debt covenants.

 It a typical year, thousands of businesses in the United States file for bankruptcy.
-With Coronavirus, we expect to see a significant further increase in bankruptcies globally.
+We expect to see a further increase in bankruptcies globally.
 In some cases, these bankruptcies will result in the closure and complete liquidation of the business.
 In others, bankruptcy will provide a restart opportunity to escape burdensome leases, agreements and revitalize a viable business.

 Companies facing financial distress and turmoil are operating under enormous pressure, facing complex and confidential matters, and typically face time sensitive deadlines.
 Ocean Tomo presents a White Paper Series on Corporate Restructuring & Bankruptcy.
 You can download first two papers in the series focused on Corporate Borrowing Business Loan Foreclosure and Fresh Start Accounting below.

 Across the firm, Ocean Tomo serves the needs of companies, outside counsel, creditors and counterparties impacted by business failure.
 We help companies in the context of bankruptcy and insolvency related litigation , provide intangible asset valuation and related consulting to help companies leverage the strategic value of their IP assets and support corporate restructuring, by harnessing their IP portfolios to generate value upon exit from the transaction, often as a liquidity mechanism or as a useful tool for enhancing the creditworthiness of the exit itself.

 Our bankruptcy and insolvency engagements have included, but are not limited to, the following:

 - assessing the causes of financial distress, bankruptcy and/or insolvency